Michael Misick: Arrest and trial

 On 7 December 2012, Michael Misick was arrested at Santos Dumont Airport, Rio de Janeiro, Brazil, after being located by Interpol.
-He was arrested while trying to leave for Sao Paulo.
+He was arrested while trying to leave for São Paulo.
 The arrest warrant was issued by Minister Ricardo Lewandowski of the Supreme Federal Court of Brazil on 22 November, at the request of the government of the United Kingdom.

 He was returned to Turks and Caicos on 7 January 2014 where he was questioned at the capital's police headquarters.
 He was briefly remanded at Her Majesty’s Prison Grand Turk before being released on bail on 13 January 2014 ahead of his trial.
 He was charged with conspiracy to receive bribes, conspiracy to defraud the government and money laundering.
 His much-delayed trial began on 18 January 2016, and was still on-going a year later.
 The trial was continuing in 2019 and 2020 until the COVID-19 pandemic resulted in another postponement.

+He is now set to stand trial commencing December 2024.